KitE797/eco_genomics_2025/population_genomics/popgen_notes.md

     -   New file called `bamstats_review.r`.
     -   Located in `/users/k/a/kaeller/projects/eco_genomics_2025/population_genomics/myscripts`
     -   Tried to do this, not working for me.
 Going to troubleshoot later
+    -   9/26/25: Finally got to work, had to manually make sure all separators were either tab or space– it had been mixed for some reason

 -   Created a new script called `ANGSD.sh`